lucaschultz/datadive/apps/docs/src/content/docs/thesis/06-third-party-services.md

 Resend is an email service designed specifically for developers to build, test, and send transactional emails at scale.
 The platform aims to provide a reliable and scalable email delivery solution, focusing on deliverability and compliance to ensure successful email communication for its customers.

 Email delivery is a critical part of the Datadive platform, as it is used to send notifications, alerts, and reports to users.
 Resend provides a simple API that allows Datadive to send emails programmatically, without having to manage email servers or infrastructure.
 The platform also offers features like tracking, analytics, and reporting, which help the Datadive team monitor the performance of their email campaigns and improve deliverability. [][#RESEND]

++++

+### GitHub

+GitHub offers version control and collaboration tools through its web platform.
+Developers can store code, track changes, and collaborate on projects.
+The platform also features tools for reviewing code changes, automating development workflows, and hosting documentation.
+Datadive hosts its code on GitHub, utilizing it to manage code contributions and project tasks. [][#GITHUB]

+Datadive also uses GitHub Pages to host its documentation, that is developed in the `@datadive/docs` package.
+GitHub Pages is a static site hosting service that serves static web pages directly from a GitHub repository. [][#GITHUB_PAGES]